THE MORE VOLUNTEERS, THE MORE WE CAN OFFER

 We Need You

 Our Scout Group is always on the search for new Volunteers.
 The majority of Volunteers come from Parents of our Current Members

 The more Adult support the more we can offer to our Young Members.
 Adults also get the chance to join in and experience many Activities themselves.

-The Amount of Volunteers each Section has, does affect and can restrict what they can do and offer our Young Members.
+The Amount of Volunteers each Section has, does affect and can restrict membership and can offer our Young Members.
 Please click on the following links to find out more.